Applicants who want to become a CT Notary Public must complete the following steps:

 What kind of supplies will I need?

-Using a Notary seal and journal is not required in Connecticut, but considered a best practice for Notaries.
+While Notaries are not required to use a Notary seal or journal in Connecticut, it's considered a best practice for Notaries.

 If you do choose to get a Notary seal, it must be an inked stamp or embosser and contain the following information: